 9. Corgis are stallions to fairies according to Welsh folklore.

 10. While filming ‘Blade: Trinity,’ Wesley Snipes became so fed up with the film’s production being hindered by studio interference that he locked himself in his trailer, smoked weed, choked the director, and only communicated through post-it notes which he would sign “Blade.”

 In the 1940s, AT&T sued Harry Tuttle for inventing the Hush-A-Phone, a device that silenced phones from eavesdroppers.
 AT&T argued that the “device hadn’t been installed by their company” and the FCC voted in AT&T’s favor, but Tuttle continued to fight the case in open court and eventually won.

 12. McDonald's Filet-O-Fish was created in 1962 for Catholics abstaining from meat on Fridays during Lent.
 According to McDonald's, a quarter of all its Filet-O-Fish sandwiches were sold during Lent of 2017.

-13. The family of Dr. Martin Luther King, Jr. do not believe that James Earl Ray assassinated King and that the Mafia, local, state and federal government agencies were involved.
+13. The family of Dr. Martin Luther King, Jr. did not believe that James Earl Ray assassinated Martin Luther King and that the Mafia, local, state and federal government agencies were involved.
 They even urged for Ray to be granted a new trial.

 14. Valentine's Day is the day that St. Valentine was beaten with clubs and tortured to death for performing secret marriages against the Emperor's wishes.
 The Emperor Claudius II banned all marriages because soldiers didn't want to leave their families to fight in wars.